quaife/FDV_Data/README.md

 To run the code, have all aforementioned files in your current working directory and select 'Run' under the 'EDITOR' menu in MATLAB's interface.

-Note that the visual_fire.m script is designed to read frames from a video and the visual_plume.m script is designed to load frames from an image sequence.
+Note that the visual_fire.m script is designed to demonstrate how to read frames from a video and the visual_plume.m script is designed to demonstrate how to load frames from an image sequence.
 In this scenario, the images are stored in a file inside the current working directory.
+After downloading the 'visual_plume_frames' directory, please unzip the file prior to use.

 If an image sequence is used instead of a video, remember to manually declare the fps and Hz variables, as in the infrared_fire.m and visual_plume.m files.

 ## Author